 get back in the game.

 Mono usually goes away after a few weeks, even though you'll have to take it easy

 for awhile.
-Make sure you wash your hands
+Make sure you wash

-and… no kissing for a few months!
+to yourself, and… no kissing for a few months!